YanisSOTO/faceTracking/README.md

 # faceTracking

+/!\ The facetracker is depreciated, isn't working anymore.

 iOS App who use facial recognition to apply some filter (like snapchat).
 Facial recognition include Eyes, nose, mouth (inner mouth and outter mouth).
 Using png and gif(SwiftyGif on cocoapods).